Caspian11/Software-Engineering-Summative-1/README.md

 ### TESTING
 I used test driven development by viewing the output of the code on the live server before deciding if the code was correct and how i wanted the design to look.
 If the design was not correct, i would change the code until the output was correct.
-I also tested the conversion between currencies viewed in the web app and the conversion between currencies viewed in the
+I also tested the conversion between currencies viewed in the web app and the conversion between currencies viewed in the google currency conversion tool.
+At time, i needed to retunr to Figmas to update the design as the code had slightly changed such as the font appeard to be smaller when viewed on the web page so i increased the font in the CSS file.

 ![Caspian Currency Conversion GBP - EUR](https://user-images.githubusercontent.com/91996898/213887962-25d60585-b4a3-45e8-8143-03753ec7b7ad.JPG)